KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 PIE: \*gʷiH-tu- "life" (IEW: 468)
 COGN: Lat. _uīta_ "life", OCS _žiti_ "to live"
 SEE: [\*biwo- "alive"](#biwo)
 ETYM: It is possible that the expected long \*ī < \*iH was shortened by Dybo's law, but there is no indication that this u-stem was originally oxytone.
-However, the short vowel in \*bitu- might also be due to the analogy with \*biwo-, where the shortening is regular by this rule (cf. Skt. _jīvá-_).
+However, the short vowel in \*bitu- might also be due to the analogy with \*biwo-, where the shortening is regular by this rule (cf. Skt. _jīvá_-).
 REF: [EDPC]

 ### <a id="biwo">\*biwo- "alive" (adj)</a>